-English conductor Alexander Joel made his Royal Opera debut in 2013 conducting La bohème.
-In the 2014/15 Season he returns to The Royal Opera to conduct La traviata and La bohème, and in the 2015/16 Season he conducts Carmen for the Company.
+English conductor Alexander Joel made his Royal Opera debut in 2013 conducting La bohème and has since conducted La traviata and La bohème for the Company.
+In the 2015/16 Season he conducts Carmen.

-In concert, Joel conducts orchestras including the Danish National Symphony Orchestra, Orchestre National Montpellier, Haydn Orchestra of Bolzano and the BBC Philharmonic Orchestra.
+Joel widely conducts in concert, working with orchestras including the Danish National Symphony Orchestra, Orchestre National Montpellier, Haydn Orchestra of Bolzano and the BBC Philharmonic Orchestra.